menglong567/MLBaaSPlatfrom/README.md

-## Welcome to MultichainBaaSPlatfrom
+## Welcome to MLBaaSPlatfrom
-> A simple platform based on docker &amp; Kubernetes and Multichain.
+> A simple platform based on docker &amp; Kubernetes to setup block system (currently for multichain and corda system).

 ### Introduction